 I have to make a confession today!!
 I am a passionate EGG LOVER.
 Yes, I AM and if my mom, sister and husband are reading this post right now they are probably saying, “Yes, she is TOTALY crazy about eggs!!
 I LOVE them so much that I could eat eggs three meals a day!
 It is so surprising that I’ve never posted a recipe with eggs being the main ingredient before???

 I wanted to make this recipe so badly and since I’m participating in the Canadian Lentils Recipe Revelations Challenge.
-I thought this is a great opportunity to make this Lentil Deviled Eggs because I would like to re-create something that is a traditional recipe from North American, but with a different twist.
+I thought this is a great opportunity to make this Lentil Deviled Eggs because I would like to re-create something that is a traditional Easy Deviled Eggs Recipe (Web Story) recipe from North America, but with a different twist.
 So, why not to make Lentils Deviled Eggs, right?
-At first I didn’t think it was going to be as good as the original recipe, but for my delightful surprise it was AWESOME!!
+At first I didn’t think it was going to be as good as the original recipe, but I was pleasantly surprised, it was AWESOME!!

 This recipe is very easy and simple like cracking an egg!!
 You just need 1/2 cup of cooked red lentils that you will puree in the food processor, 6 boiled eggs, mustard, olive oil, juice lemon and for garnishing chives and anchovies.
 I mean how simple is that?

 This appetizer is not only simple, but delicious and very healthy too since they are packed with a source of cholesterol-lowering fiber.
 So, let’s jump to the Lentil Deviled Eggs recipe instructions and go to have fun making my favourite appetizer in the world 😉